AllanBishop/angular-img-cropper/README.md

-# Image Cropper
+# angular-img-cropper

-An HTML5 image cropping tool for AngularJS.
+An image cropping tool for AngularJS.
 Features a rectangular crop area.
 The crop area's aspect ratio can be enforced during dragging.
 The crop image can either be 1:1 or scaled to fit an area.

 ## Screenshot